faymarie/crowdfunding-analysis/README.md

 Throughout the course of this notebook, I will have two main questions in mind.
 Based on our data:

-**1) Is it still worthwile financing your project on Kickstarter, now that crowdfunding has become mainstream?**
+**1) Is it still worthwhile financing your project on Kickstarter, now that crowdfunding has become mainstream?**
 **2) What determines the success of a crowdfunding campaign on Kickstarter?**

 ### Project